-With the official death of skeuomorphism in 2013, I moved beyond 2D illustrations, creating 3D product renders for a number of projects, which has been the bulk of my work in the years since, while continuing to contribute to UI design for apps, websites and digital and print ads.
+With the death of skeuomorphism in 2013, I moved beyond 2D illustrations, creating 3D product renders for a number of projects, which has been the bulk of my work in the years since, while continuing to contribute to UI design for apps, websites and digital and print ads.

 When I’m not working, I can be found recording music in my home recording studio, collecting vintage guitars and analog synths, or riding my bike around Seattle attempting to photograph it's many treasures.